slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 finding and winning a great job is a competitive subject. it's not very correlated with luck.

 You are a learning machine… Not an occupation.
-Ideas are Welcomed, Execution is Worshiped
+Ideas are welcomed, execution is worshiped
 Your Success is Someone Else’s Miracle

 {{link to change}}
 My passionate interests have changed 30 times since I graduated college.

-recruiting better than hiring: find a place whre you can do a good job
+recruiting better than hiring: find a place where you can do a good job

 Working hard for something we don’t care about is called stress; working hard for something we love is called passion.

 You don’t give a damn about that job.
-It’s someone else’s dream
+It’s someone else’s dream. specialized jobs are boring.

 you need to get people attention